Wmissary/Learn-Design-Patterns/patterns/chapter-1-singleton/README.md

-# 🎓 Singleton Design Pattern 🎓
+# Chapter 1: Singleton 🎓

+In this chapter, we will learn about the Singleton pattern.
+We will use this pattern to create a class that will manage the game state.

+## 🤨 What is the Singleton Pattern?

-The Singleton pattern ensures that a class has only one instance, and provides a global point of access to that instance.
+The Singleton pattern is a creational design pattern that ensures that only one instance of a class exists and provides a global point of access to that instance.

 ## Problem 🤔